-Carolyn Hunnisett, NHS Continuing Healthcare specialist and community care lawyer, answers questions from Professional Deputies and other clients seeking the secret to her success in winning NHS Continuing Healthcare (NHS CHC) appeals.
+Clare English, NHS Continuing Healthcare specialist and community care lawyer, answers questions from Professional Deputies and other clients seeking the secret to our teams’ success in winning NHS Continuing Healthcare (NHS CHC) appeals.

-I explain to all clients that it is essential that we can prove that in their relative’s or client’s case, one or more of the four key primary healthcare indicators is met: Nature, Intensity, Complexity or Unpredictability.
+It is important that one or more of the four key primary healthcare indicators is met: Nature, Intensity, Complexity or Unpredictability.

 The structure adopted at local Clinical Commissioning Group (CCG) or NHS England Continuing Healthcare Appeal, Resolution or Review Panels is to look first at any procedural points; then the 12 healthcare domains; and finally the four key indicators of Nature, Intensity, and Complexity & Unpredictability.

 Our team often finds that many people focus heavily upon procedural points – what they feel was inaccurate or what went wrong in the NHS CHC assessment and decision making process.
 The Panels do have a scrutinising role and they make comments in their reports about poor process.
 However, an NHS CHC appeal based mainly or only on procedural failings and breaches of the National Framework process will rarely, if ever, result in an NHS CHC award.
 From a legal perspective, whether one ‘wins’ an NHS CHC case or not comes down to satisfying the Primary Healthcare need test.